paulxjp/pacemaker/README.md

 For regular resource types:
 [resource type]:[property]:[value]

-For other types:
+For other type:

-global: These settings can control default behaviors for resources, operations, and other cluster-wide configurations.
+property: These settings can control default behaviors for resources, operations, and other cluster-wide configurations.

-property: These settings typically control specific cluster properties that influence the overall cluster behavior and configuration.

 Since there could be same property name under different types, using this way we can control and make it more accurate while parsing the xml file.